At a glance: Integrate your Google Ads account with AppsFlyer to display attribution data from all of your campaigns.

 Follow the steps described in the Google Ads Help documentation.
 Take note of the following:

-- In Step 7, check the box next to the first_open event for all your apps (required for install measurement).
-Then, if you plan to measure re-engagements with Google, also import the session_start event, and, lastly, do the same for each in-app event you wish to measure with Google.
-Note: If the Partner Event identifier in Google Ads has been changed or is labeled as CUSTOM, while the corresponding event name has been modified in AppsFlyer, you will need to re-import the data.
+If the Partner Event identifier in Google Ads has been changed or is labeled as CUSTOM, while the corresponding event name has been modified in AppsFlyer, you will need to re-import the data.

 - After finishing the process, you can see your third-party conversion events on the Conversions > Summary page.
-If an event doesn't appear in the list or it has been removed from the Google Ads conversion list
+If an event doesn't appear in the list, or it has been removed from the Google Ads conversion list

 - Click View all conversion actions.
 The Status filter appears.